Acne Vulgaris Treatment

 Prescription topicals to treat acne vulgaris

-What is the best skincare regimen for acne vulgaris?
+The best skincare regimen for acne vulgaris

 Differin gel is an excellent over-the-counter exfoliant containing adapalene.
 In addition to increasing skin cell turnover, using Differin gel regularly can help reduce the buildup of dead skin cells and sebum, prevent the formation of new acne lesions, and improve skin texture and tone.
-Moisturizer is an essential step of any skincare routine, as it helps to hydrate the skin and protect the skin’s natural moisture barrier.
+Moisturizer is an essential step in any skincare routine, as it helps hydrate the skin and protect its natural moisture barrier.
 The best moisturizers for acne-prone skin are non-comedogenic ones, meaning they will not clog pores.
-The Ultimately Sheer Lotion from MGSKINLABs contains glycerin and the lipid squalane to hydrate the skin, as well as green tea extract to soothe inflamed skin.
+The Ultimately Sheer Lotion from MGSKINLABs contains glycerin and the lipid squalene to hydrate the skin, as well as green tea extract to soothe inflamed skin.
 Sunscreen is incredibly important in any skincare regimen to protect the skin from harmful UV rays.
 For maximum sun protection, patients should use a broad-spectrum sunscreen with an SPF of 50.
 MGSKINLAB’s Hydrating SPF 50 contains zinc oxide to create a barrier against UV rays and hyaluronic acid to nourish the skin.

 Will my acne vulgaris go away on its own?

-Frequently Asked Questions about Acne Vulgaris:
+Frequently Asked Questions about Acne Vulgaris

 What is the most common type of acne?